AshleyDhevalall/wordpress-demo/README.md

 ![test](https://github.com/AshleyDhevalall/wordpress-demo/blob/main/docs/wordpress.png)

-Setting Up An Ingress Controller
+## Setting Up An NGINX Ingress Controller
 We can leverage KIND's extraPortMapping config option when creating a cluster to forward ports from the host to an ingress controller running on a node.

 We can also setup a custom node label by using node-labels in the kubeadm InitConfiguration, to be used by the ingress controller nodeSelector.

-Create a cluster
-Deploy an Ingress controller, the following ingress controllers are known to work:
-Ingress NGINX

-Create Cluster
-Create a kind cluster with extraPortMappings and node-labels.
+Let's create a kind cluster with extraPortMappings and node-labels.

-extraPortMappings allow the local host to make requests to the Ingress controller over ports 80/443 node-labels only allow the ingress controller to run on a specific node(s) matching the label selector
+- extraPortMappings allow the local host to make requests to the Ingress controller over ports 80/443
+- node-labels only allow the ingress controller to run on a specific node(s) matching the label selector

 ```
 cat <<EOF | kind create cluster --config=-
 kind: Cluster